 What Colors Look Best On You

 Have you ever tried to mimic your favorite celeb’s style that made them look bright and lively only for it to make you look washed-out?
 What about trying to rock a dramatic red lip that looks bold and vibrant on your best friend but awkward on you?
 The reason behind this is that, even if your skin tone looks similar to those who rock the look perfectly, you may have different undertones, and that can throw things way off.
 Understanding the difference between surface and undertone is easier than you think.
-Simply put, your surface tone is the color you’d describe yourself as having, such as ivory, medium, dark, etc., while your undertone is the color beneath the surface and is broken into 3 categories: cool, warm, and neutral.
-When it comes to fashion and beauty things such as undertones are hot topics because it’s said that knowing which category you fall into is vital to achieving your ultimate level of attractiveness – who doesn’t want that?
-Here to give you the do’s, the don’ts, and everything in between, we’ve created a quiz to help you figure out what undertones you have so you can dress in colors that will compliment you and make you look your best.
+Simply put, your surface tone is the color you’d describe yourself as having, such as ivory, dark, etc., while your undertone is the color beneath the surface and is broken into 3 categories: cool, warm, and neutral.
+When it comes to fashion and beauty things such as undertones are hot topics because it’s said that knowing which category you fall into is vital to achieving your ultimate level of attractiveness.
+To give you the do’s and the don’ts we’ve created a quiz to help you figure out what undertones you have so you can dress in colors that will compliment you and make you look your best.
 Here’s our guide to What Colors Look Best On You.

 Before we can figure out what colors look best on you, you have to determine what your undertones are, and we’re making this easy on you.
 Take our quiz to find out whether you have warm, cool, or neutral undertones.

 A bit confused?
 If you don’t seem to be falling completely into one category based on our questions, you might have neutral undertones that can take a variety of colors.